 Herman van Veen

-A Dutch film, post-Saturday Night Fever, which follows the lives of three young men who are amateur dirt-bike motorcycle racers.
-They each fall in love with a young woman who, with her brother, sells French fries and hot dogs at the races.
+Three young Dutch amateur dirt bike motorcycle racers each fall in love with a young woman who, with her brother, works at a concession stand at the races.
 Everyone is looking for a better life.
-She wants out of the business and away from her brother.
+The young woman wants out of the business and away from her brother.
 The motocross racers want to make their marks as professional racers, like their hero, played by Rutger Hauer.
 Written by

 Mark Logan <email@example.com>